bentoml/BentoML/docs/source/deployment/knative.rst

-Create bentoml namespace and then deploy BentoService to Knative with kubectl apply command.
+Create bentoml namespace and then deploy BentoService to Knative by using the kubectl apply command.

 .. code-block:: bash